Karma in Hinduism: Origins

 The earliest appearance of the word "karma" is found in the Rigveda.
 The term karma also appears significantly in the Veda.
-According to Brahmanas, "as his wife man is born to the world he has made" and one is placed in a balance in the other world for an estimate of one's good and evil deed.
+According to Brahmanas, "as his creations is born to the world he has made" and one is placed in a balance in the other world for an estimate of one's good and evil deed.
 It also declares that as a man is 'constituted' by his desires, he is born in the other world concerning these.

-Scholars have generally agreed that the earliest formulation of the Karma doctrine occurs in the Brhadaranyaka, which is the earliest of the Upanishads.
+The earliest evidence of the term’s expansion into an ethical domain is provided in the Upanishads.
+In the Brhadaranyaka, which is the earliest of the Upanishads, the Vedic theologian Yajnavalkya expressed: “A man turns into something good by good action and into something bad by bad action.”
 The doctrine occurs here in the context of a discussion of the fate of the individual after death.

-The doctrine of transmigration of the soul, with respect to fateful retribution for acts committed, appears in the Rig Veda (Mandala 1, Sukta 24, Mantra 2), with words like "saha na mahye aaditaye punar-daath pitharam drisheyam matharam cha" (You must also know that one God to be giver of rebirth, non else can do this work.
+The doctrine of transmigration of the soul, concerning fateful retribution for acts committed, appears in the Rig Veda (Mandala 1, Sukta 24, Mantra 2), with words like "saha na mahye aaditaye punar-daath pitharam drisheyam matharam cha" (You must also know that one God to be a giver of rebirth, non else can do this work.
 It is he who gives birth to emancipated persons also through parents at the end of MahaKalpa.)
-Rebirth is also mentioned in the Rig Veda mandala 10 Sukta 56, in Shukla Yajur Veda Mandala 3, Mantras 53, 54.
+Rebirth is also mentioned in the Yajur Veda (Mandala 3, Mantras 53-54):

 The belief in rebirth is, suggests Radhakrishnan, evident in the Brāhmaṇas, where words like punar-mrtyu (re-death), punar-asu (coming to life again) and punarajati (rebirth) are used to denote it.
 Radhakrishnan acknowledges that other scholars interpret certain punar-mrtyu verses of Rigveda to be discussing "repeated deaths"; however, he suggests that it might also be re-interpreted to imply rebirth, as in "come home once again".

 The significance of reinterpreting religious principles such as karma in the Bhagavad Gita as an important source, as well as a dedication to benevolence, applied spirituality, and religious activism The topic of karma is mentioned in the Puranas.

 Definitions

-The word 'karma' has originated from the Sanskrit root 'kri' which means 'to do' or 'to 'act and react'.

-"Karma" literally means "action," and more broadly names the universal principle of cause and effect, action and reaction, which Hindus believe governs all consciousness.
-Karma is not fate, for we act with what can be described as a conditioned free will creating our destinies.
-Karma refers to the totality of our actions and their concomitant reactions in this and previous lives, all of which determine our future.
-The conquest of karma lies in intelligent action and dispassionate reaction.
-Not all karmas rebound immediately.
-Some accumulate and return unexpectedly in this or other lifetimes.
-Human beings are said to produce karma in four ways: